Mineeeing/python-test-project/README.md

-# python-test-project
+# · Starter use of Python
-This is starter use of Python.
+This content was develop by Hurricane Shao.